Updated 25/05/2026

 What is healthy life expectancy and how does it differ from regular life expectancy?

-Healthy life expectancy measures the average years a person can expect to live in good health, free from significant disability or chronic illness.
-Unlike regular life expectancy, which only measures total years lived, healthy life expectancy focuses on quality of life and functional health status.
+According to the BMJ source, healthy life expectancy measures the average years a person can expect to live in good health, free from significant disability or chronic illness.
+Unlike regular life expectancy, which tells us how long someone is expected to live, healthy life expectancy focuses on years lived in good health.

 Source: The UK is getting sicker, sooner-how do we reverse falling healthy life expectancy?